 Direct marketing communications

-From time to time we may use your personal information to provide you with opt-in marketing materials in relation to offers, specials, products and services that we have available.
-If you would not like to receive direct marketing materials from us you may notify us using the contact details set out below or using the automated tools linked in all communications to unsubscribe.
+From time to time we may use your personal information to provide you with marketing materials in relation to offers, specials, products and services that we have available.
+If you would not like to receive direct marketing materials from us you may notify us using the contact details set out below.

 A cookie is a data file that a website transfers to your computer.
 This enables the website to track the pages you have visited.
 A cookie only contains information you supply.
 It cannot read data on your computer.
 There are many types of cookies that may be used for different purposes.
 For example, some cookies help a website to remember information